 None of these residents actually worked within the District, although 32% worked less than 10 miles from their home.
-The graphic below shows the distance and direction residents travel to work, while the table accounts for the top locations where residents work.
+The graphic to the left shows the distance and direction residents travel to work while the table on the right accounts for the top locations where residents work.